dotnet/android-samples/Supportv7/ActionBarCompat-ListPopupMenu/README.md

 ---
-name: Xamarin.Android - ActionBarCompat ListPopupMenu Sample
+name: Xamarin.Android - ActionBarCompat ListPopupMenu
-description: This sample shows how to display a pop up menu using PopupMenu from the v7 appcompat library.
-Introduction This sample displays a list of items and...
+description: "How to display a pop up menu using PopupMenu from the v7 appcompat library"
 page_type: sample
 languages:
 - csharp